 With each heavy stride I took, the weight of how late I was kept weighing even heavier down on me and taking a taxi was not going to be acceptable by my date.
 It didn’t take long before a boda passing by stopped at my hitch.

 Man to man, I tried to talk him down to take me for shs.
 4,000 to Kyadondo – a prime happening spot with Michael’s unforgettable roasts.
 Have you ever been there and your mind is already at the destination as your body is still on its way?
 I think that was me.

 A young lady in her mid-twenties shows up signaling for a boda, this guy ditches me without mentioning whether I had offered him less or he just wasn’t interested.
 I had been talking to myself for probably the last minute or so.

 Oh, how I wished she would turn his offer down and indeed God listens when you least expect it.
 She rejected him and he came back to me like the boy in the Parable of the Prodigal Son in the Bible, with no shred of shame asking how much I had.

-Luckily, I am not a Bible character and I don’t have the same mercy as the love sick father in the parable and I offer no solace for he who is lost and now found, I told him I had shs, 2,000 and jumped on the next boda that came willing to take me for shs.4,000.
+Luckily, I am not a Bible character and I don’t have the same mercy as the love struck father in the parable and I offer no solace for he who is lost and now found.
+I told him I had shs 2,000 and jumped on the next boda that came willing to take me for shs 4,000.

-Some of the ladies may not even pay the same full fare we offer for a longer distance so what value is cultivated.
-We need to stand together turn down people who don’t have customer values and integrity at heart.
+Some of the ladies may not even pay the same full fare we offer for a longer distance so, what value is cultivated?
+We need to stand together and turn down people who don’t have customer values and integrity at heart.